Hejaz railway: Museums and sightseeing

 In 2008, the "museum of the rolling stock of Al-Hejaz railway" opened in Damascus' Khadam station after major renovations for an exhibition of the locomotives.

 An exhibit on the railway's cultural heritage opened in 2019 at Darat al-Funun in Amman.

-As of 2006, there is a small railway museum at the station in Mada'in Saleh in Saudi Arabia and a larger project in the "Hejaz Railway Museum" in Medina, which opened in 2006.
+The small railway museum at the Mada'in Saleh station in Saudi Arabia has closed, the station building have been converted into the Chedi Hegra Hotel.
+The engine shed serves at the main restaurant, with a 2-6-0 Jung Railway Locomotive on display.
+The "Hejaz Railway Museum" in the Medina Railway Station opened in 2006.
 The museum, which is dedicated to the history and archeology of Medina is 90,000 square meters.
-The Medina Terminus was restored in 2005 with railway tracks and locomotive shed.

 Small non-operating sections of the railway track, buildings and rolling stock are still preserved as tourist attractions in Saudi Arabia.
 The old railway bridge over the Aqeeq Valley at Medina though was demolished in 2005 due to damage from heavy rain the year before.

 Trains destroyed by local Arab, French, and British troops during WWI and the Arab Revolt of 1916–1918 can still be seen where they were attacked.